 claude doctor | Health check for auto-updater, auth, MCP, settings |

-claude install [target] | Install specific version (stable, latest, or version number) |
+claude install [target] | Install a specific version (stable, latest, or a version number) |

 claude mcp | Configure and manage MCP servers from the CLI |

-claude plugins | Manage Claude Code plugins |
+claude plugin | Manage plugins (alias claude plugins) |

 claude setup-token | Set up a long-lived auth token (requires subscription) |